TUDelft-SPC-Lab/COSILab/baselines/intention/README.md

 1. Validates the model, SIF, prompt config, and input manifest.
 2. Maps remote media URL prefixes in the manifest to local DAIC filesystem paths.
-3. Builds the `python ... model_inference.py` command with prompt, model, media-prefix, and range options.
+3. Builds the inference command with prompt, model, media-prefix, and range options.
 4. Runs it with `srun apptainer exec --nv`.
 5. Writes logs under: